 I was blessed and I didn’t take it for granted.
 I endeavored to create an environment of professional inquiry by attending conferences and workshops.

 Transforming schools, not tweaking them

-Throughout the conference, we heard again and again that traditional schooling continued to prepare our kids for life after school in a 1950’s economy.
+Throughout the week, we heard again and again that traditional schooling continued to prepare our kids for life after school in a 1950’s economy.
 For our students to be successful in the 21st century, we had to break out of the typical teacher-centered classroom paradigm.
 I was jazzed.

 The conference clarified my vision for the future, realigned my thinking about productive professional PD, and reinforced my beliefs around effective instruction.
 Building Expertise was by far the best, most beneficial conference I had ever attended.

 Changing the “bless their hearts” mindset

 Back home, I set out immediately to gather district trailblazers who would thoroughly examine instruction.
 Our first order of business was to change our beliefs about who could learn at high levels.

 To shift into new economy thinking, we had to reject the “bless their hearts” mindset that was particularly prevalent in high-needs schools.
 All too often, teachers had lower expectations for children living in poverty compared to their suburban peers.

 I coined the phrase, “Bless their hearts,” as in, “Bless their hearts they don’t have a supportive home life, so how can I expect the same outcomes from my instruction?”
 Trailblazer administrators and teachers understood the implications immediately and started to shift their thinking.

 I intentionally started to include the phrase, “Building expert teachers” into my vernacular.
 Current research tells us that the quality of teachers and their instruction has a significant impact on student achievement.
 High expectations are part of that concept.
 There is no need to wring our hands and lament over our inability to change student home life.
 Expert teachers are getting the job done by increasing achievement for all children, not just for students living in middle- and upper-class homes.